deepakbaby/cuda-installation-ubuntu1604/README.md

 ## Misc ##
 * This setting works when both (or all) the GPUs belong to the same series (In this case, both belongs to the GeForce 1080 series).
 I am not sure how the driver installation works for GPUs from two series are there.

+* CUDA with MATLAB : When you are trying to call `gpuDevice(1)` in an older MATLAB version after the CUDA install, it takes some time since the old MATLAB is unaware of the latest GPU.
+It then searches the web and gather required infor for the device.
+From second time onwards, this will go smooth as the new CUDA details are cached by MATLAB.